 In Spain's capital city of Madrid, you'll have no problem finding things to do.
 Along with a vibrant nightlife scene and plenty of great foods to enjoy, the city bustles with annual events each November.
 However, since November is the shoulder season for tourism in Madrid, most of this month's celebrations are centered on celebrating local culture, heritage, and art.

-The Madrid Dance Festival is a Spanish favorite, as is the Madrid Jazz Festival—which takes place from November 9 to 30, 2018.
+The Madrid Dance Festival is a Spanish favorite, as is the Madrid Jazz Festival — which takes place most of November.
 In addition, Madrid also hosts a few film festivals this month including the International Gay and Lesbian Film Festival and the ALCINE Film Festival in nearby Alcala de Henares.

 02 of 05

 Barcelona comes a close second to Madrid as the best place to visit in Spain in November.
 Although considerably warmer than its northern counterpart, Barcelona has fewer events to enjoy this time of year.
 However, you could take advantage of the crisp fall weather by taking an art studio tour to explore the city's world-famous artist community.